a-h-ismail/latex-command-remover/README.md

 ## Instalation

-### Windows

-A precompiled executable is included in the "Releases" section.
-I recommend to place the executable somewhere in your Windows PATH.

 ### Linux

 Make sure you have a working `gcc` compiler, install it using your package manager (ex: `sudo apt install gcc` for Ubuntu/Debian).